Magnetic Resonance Imaging (MRI) of the Spine and Brain

 Magnetic resonance imaging (MRI) uses a large magnet, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
 In this case, the images are of the brain and spine.
 MRI is used to help diagnose a health problem.

-The MRI machine is a large, tube-shaped machine that creates a strong magnetic field around the patient.
+The MRI machine is large and tube-shaped.
+It creates a strong magnetic field around you.
 Some look like narrow tunnels.
 Others are more open.
 This magnetic field, along with a radiofrequency, alters the hydrogen atoms' natural alignment in the body.
 Computers are then used to form 2-D images of the brain or spine based on the activity of the hydrogen atoms.
 Cross-sectional views can be done to show more details.
 MRI does not use radiation, like X-rays or CT scans.

 MRI may be used instead of CT when organs or soft tissue are being studied.
 This is because bones don't obscure the images of organs and soft tissues, as does CT scanning.

-Functional MRI of the brain (fMRI) is used to determine the specific location of the brain where a certain function such as speech or memory happens.
-The general areas of the brain in which such functions happen are known, but the exact location may vary from person to person.
-During fMRI imaging of the brain, you will be asked to do a specific task, such as recite the Pledge of Allegiance, while the scan is being done.
+Functional MRI of the brain (fMRI) is used to find exactly where a certain function such as speech or memory happens in the brain.
+The general areas of the brain in which these functions happen are known, but the exact location may vary from person to person.
+During fMRI imaging of the brain, you will be asked to do a certain task, such as recite the Pledge of Allegiance, while the scan is being done.
 By pinpointing the exact location of the functional center in the brain, healthcare providers can plan surgery or other treatments for certain brain disorders.

 Why might I need an MRI of the spine and brain?

-MRI may be used to check the brain or spinal cord for injuries, the presence of structural abnormalities, or certain other conditions, such as:
+MRI may be used to check the brain or spinal cord for injuries, structural abnormalities, or certain other conditions, such as: